netsys-lab/sciera-docs/docs/source/scion-research/meetings/index.rst

 - Next-generation routing architecture policy definitions
 - Secure communication in specific domains, e.g., cloud, IoT

-If you are interested to present your SCION research work during one of the upcoming meetings, please submit your talk proposal to: https://sessionize.com/scion-research

-Talk proposals will be reviewed by a review committee.

 Talks usually last 10-15 minutes, leaving 15-20 minutes for discussion.

-For questions or comments, please `contact <mailto:aperrig@inf.ethz.ch,hausheer@ovgu.de,juan.garcia@inf.ethz.ch?subject=SCION%20Research%20Meeting>`_:
+If you are **interested to present your SCION research work** during one of the upcoming meetings or if you have any questions or comments, please do not hesitate to `contact us <mailto:aperrig@inf.ethz.ch,hausheer@ovgu.de,juan.garcia@inf.ethz.ch?subject=SCION%20Research%20Meeting>`_:

 - Adrian Perrig, ETH Zurich, Switzerland
 - David Hausheer, OVGU Magdeburg, Germany